S-R-HUB/Hospitality-Booking-and-Revenue-Analysis/README.md

 Delhi also secures the highest average customer rating, whereas Bangalore ranks lowest, highlighting where service quality improvements may be necessary.

 ### 10. Platform Performance: Revenue Realization and ADR
-The Logtrip platform records the strongest revenue realization rate of 70.06%, while direct offline bookings achieve the highest Average Daily Rate (ADR).
+The Logtrip platform records the strongest revenue realization rate of **70.06%**, while direct offline bookings achieve the highest Average Daily Rate (ADR) of **$12,791.17**.
 This provides insights for platform optimization.

-### 11. Lowest Performing Platforms
-On the other hand, Tripster shows the weakest revenue realization, and the direct online channel has the lowest ADR, suggesting areas that need performance improvement.
+On the other hand, Tripster shows the weakest revenue realization rate of **69.8%**, and the direct online channel has the lowest ADR of **$12633.71**, suggesting areas that need performance improvement.

 ### 12. Seasonal Occupancy Rate Patterns
-Week 32 saw the highest occupancy rate during the observed period, while week 26 experienced the lowest, offering valuable guidance for seasonal campaigns and resource planning.
+**Week 32** saw the highest occupancy rate during the observed period, while **week 26** experienced the lowest, offering valuable guidance for seasonal campaigns and resource planning.

 ## How to Use